 It's always great to see an upstart upstage bigger and pricier competitors, and Anker does that with these impressive headphones.
 While they may not match the pure quality of others on the list, they sound better than their price says.
 Plus, you get excellent customization support through the Soundcore app and some of the best battery life you could ever hope for.

 Take a chance with the best AirPods Max alternatives

 If you can't stomach the price of the AirPods Max because you think there's something better, you wouldn't be wrong.
 For the same amount of money or less, you can find some exceptional headphones that outdo Apple's best effort so far.
 The Sony WH-1000XM4 stand out as our top pick for the best wireless headphones overall.
 They simply deliver the kind of performative balance you want in a good pair of cans.
 They also prove it every time you wear them while listening to some tunes.

-The Sony WH-1000XM4 are on the board here with other great competitors that offer unique abilities.
+Others are on the board here that also offer unique abilities.
 The Bose NCH 700 and QuietComfort 35 II are among them, as are additional models coming from Sennheiser, Bowers & Wilkins, and Bang & Olufsen.
 This list covers the elite of consumer headphones, so whatever it is you're looking for, you'll find something for every need here.

 Ted Kritsonis loves taking photos when the opportunity arises, be it on a camera or smartphone.
 Beyond sports and world history, you can find him tinkering with gadgets or enjoying a cigar.
 Often times, that will be with a pair of headphones or earbuds playing tunes.
 When he's not testing something, he's working on the next episode of his podcast, Tednologic.

 Get the best of Android Central in in your inbox, every day!